x

 An insect house on a garden wall

-You can create exclusively wildlife areas even if it’s the back of a shed.
+You can create exclusively wildlife areas, even if it’s the back of a shed.
 But you can also create space for both you and wildlife.
-A good example I’ve already mentioned earlier is about sharing your lawn with wildlife.
-If you plant bee and butterfly friendly bulbs into your lawn, you can leave the grass longer before cutting it back for summer play – a great maintenance saving tip.
+As mentioned above, your lawn is a good example of this.
+If you plant bee and butterfly friendly bulbs into your lawn, you can leave the grass longer before cutting it back for summer play.
+This is a great maintenance saving tip too!

 I would also encourage you to think about layering plants through the seasons.
-For bees and butterflies, those spring bulbs can provide early sources of food whilst leaving plants to die back naturally and not being too tidy can give shelter for solitary bees and food for birds.
+For bees and butterflies, spring bulbs can provide early sources of food.
+Leaving plants to die back naturally and not being too tidy can give shelter for solitary bees and food for birds.

-My 7th step is all about planting the right plants for wildlife, nature and you.
+My final step is about planting the right plants for wildlife, nature and you.
 Plants can be the hardest part of our garden to source when gardening for wildlife but in my opinion as a horticulturist they are also the most important.

-We have to ask ourselves if we should start by choosing native plants but the range of native plants available can differ greatly from region to region.
-In Australia, for example, you have a rich range of valuable native plants to choose from whereas if you garden in Northern Europe you will have considerably less native plants but have access to many other non-native species that will still be great for wildlife.
+We have to ask ourselves if we should start by choosing native plants.
+The challenge here is that the range of native plants available that are good for wildlife can differ greatly from region to region.
+In Australia, for example, you have a rich range of valuable native plants to choose.
+If you garden in Northern Europe, though, you will have considerably less native plants.
+You will have access to many non-native species that will still be great for wildlife.

 I hope that these seven steps have given you a lot to think about.
 Take small steps and you will be surprised how much more wildlife you can welcome into your garden and live happily alongside.